honzamach/msms/doc/_pages/manual_overview.rst

 configurations.
 So although the ``inventory`` directory is contained within the **MSMS** root directory, it is removed from versioning with main ``.gitignore`` file.
 You may think of it as being installed as a loose plugin.

+If you need help setting up server for your shared |tool_git| repositories you can take a look at :ref:`puppeteer <section-role-puppeteer>` role.

 There are following key subdirectories/components you can use to define your particular server management environment.
 Some of them are defined by |tool_ansible| specification